 “Now make it go away,” ordered Albus.

 “That’s a no can do,” Lily said coyly, then returned inside.

 “Load ‘er up!” shouted Harry as the entire family squished into the car.
-Being in the driver’s seat, I was the only one that didn’t have to share with anyone.
+Being in the driver’s seat, I was the only one that didn’t have to share with anyone else.

-There was a bunch of muffled complaints as people tried to make room, but when the doors finally closed I was able to turn on the car and drive into London.
+There was a chorous of muffled complaints as people tried to make room, but when the doors finally closed I was able to turn on the car and drive into London.

-I quickly discovered that the switched lane-directions were extremely confusing, and I was constantly distracted by Harry leaning over and pointing at things.
+I quickly discovered that the switched lane-directions were extremely confusing, not to mention I was constantly distracted by Harry leaning over and pointing at things.

 After nearly crashing several times, (and Harry doing something to several cops that kept trying to pull us over) we finally pulled into King’s Cross.
 I locked the doors then handed Harry the keys.
 After staring at them strangely for a second, he muttered “oh, right,” and pocketed them.

 “So what subjects will we take at Hogwarts?”
 I asked Rose as we pushed our trunks into the beautiful, sky-lit station.
 “Math?
 Science?
 English?”